“Actions are the seed of fate deeds grow into destiny.” – Harry Truman

 The power of the idea is its four-fold utility:

-While I’ve shared some concerns about GTD as it relates to creative work – for example, the questionable utility of contexts or the two-minute rule squandering creative momentum – the understanding and use of the “next action” insight is so powerful and useful that it’s one of those “must know” thinking tools for anyone interested in their own personal productivity.
-It’s about like rules for simple addition in that you just use it without thinking about it anymore.
-I believe that’s why Allen himself downplays its significance in the book, as he probably figured that it was so obvious and basic that it didn’t deserve special attention.
+While I've shared some concerns about GTD — for example, the questionable utility of contexts or the two-minute rule squandering creative momentum — the understanding and use of the "next action" insight is so powerful and useful that it's one of those "must know" thinking tools for anyone interested in their own personal productivity.